EdgeLock™ SE050: Plug & Trust Secure Element¶

 The main advantage of using the SE050 in a product design which already runs a TEE is that all private keys programmed in the device’s non volatile memory will never be leaked to the outside world.

-The SE050 also provides a real random number generator which can be exported to the REE to improve its entropy requirements.
+The SE050 also provides a real random number generator which can be exported to the REE (normal world) to improve its entropy requirements.

 Because the TEE is its only client, the TEE SE050 stack only requires a single global session and key store.
 Policies are configured so only the SCP03 enabled session can access its objects for creation or deletion.